ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/building-first-build/plot-system/submitting-build.md

 ```

-Before submitting your plot, please check everything first if everything is ready to be reviewed.
-You can submit the plot to our reviewer by using your companion's plot profile or quickly type out `/plot submit` to submit it.
+Before submitting your plot, please check everything and if everything is ready to be reviewed.
+You can submit the plot to our reviewers by using your companion's plot profile or quickly type out `/plot submit` to submit it.

 ```mdx-code-block
 <MinecraftWindow maxWidth="30rem"><Img src={GuideSubmit} width="600" height="482" alt="Guide Image"/></MinecraftWindow>
 ```

-The plot will be submitted and within 24 hours our reviewers would review your plot and give feedback and the score of your build.
+The plot will be submitted and reviews within 24 hours.
+Our reviewers would review your plot and give feedback and a score for your build.

 :::info

-Feedback given will be a score of your build which would have been decided by our reviewers.
+Feedback given will be a score for your build which would have been decided by our reviewers.
-If you get score lower than 2 in every category that means your build has been rejected.
+If you get score that is lower than 2 in every category this means your build has been rejected.

 <details>
 <summary>My build is rejected <small>❔❔❔</small></summary>